Miro is a natural fit for workshops and meetings and you can definitely use our product for such needs.

 There are several options for inviting collaborators and conducting a remote workshop or meeting in Miro.

-Users on Team, Business, Consultant, Enterprise, and Education plans are able to share their boards via a public link for editing with non-registered visitors.
+Users on Starter, Business, Consultant, Enterprise, and Education plans are able to share their boards via a public link for editing with non-registered visitors.
 This is the simplest way to invite users without the Miro profile to contribute to your work on boards free of charge.

 Once you make a board accessible for visitors who can edit, anyone with the board link can immediately start editing the board content.
 You can share the link with as many visitors as you need.

 Option 3: Free plan

-If you are looking for real-time collaboration on an online whiteboard with freehand drawing and sticky notes, Free plan is a great starting point for you as you can invite an unlimited number of collaborators with editor rights to your account and each of our boards is infinite.
+If you are looking for real-time collaboration on an online whiteboard with freehand drawing and sticky notes, Free plan is a great starting point for you as you can invite an unlimited number of collaborators with editor rights to your team and each of our boards is infinite.

 - You can have three active editable boards at a time, other boards will be archived

-- All boards are visible to all team members – everyone, who you invite to your Miro account can see your content
+- All boards are visible to all team members – everyone, who you invite to your Miro team can see your content

 - Features like video chat, timer, and voting are not available on the Free plan